content row

 • The Provost and Senior Vice President for Academic Affairs reviews all exceptions within the academic organizational structure.

-• The Executive Vice President reviews all exceptions within the non-academic organizational structure.
+• The Senior Vice President for Business & Administration & CFO reviews all exceptions within the non-academic organizational structure.

-Job Family Promotions and Faculty Promotions will be processed for FY 2023-2024.
+Pay adjustments for Faculty promotions will be processed for Fiscal Year 2025-26.
 Pay increases for promotions are not included as a part of the total merit increase limit.

 10% increase to base salary: